gilsh2/BlockStacking/readme.txt

 The program first  reads  the input file and generates the full list of blocks after creating 3 different blocks from each block type corresponding to the significant possible rotations(Boxes list in the code).
 Next the program sorts the list of blocks in decreasing order of their base area and starts constructing the array  with solutions Si described above for 1 >= i  <= n.
 It  starts from i=1 which is the based case and computes S1 which is a stack containing only the first block (with the largest base area).
 For i=2 it considers  if the second block should be placed on top of  S1 or be in its own stack.
 For S3 it considers if  the third block should have its own stack or be placed on top S1 or S2.
 The process continue until i = the number of blocks and then the stack with the maximum height  is chosen as the solution to the problem.
 For each solution Si the program capture the solution height  and the link to the stack that block i is placed on top of.
 This is done using 2 different arrays called optHeight and stacking.

 Runtime – The runtime cost is theta(n^2) as we for each solution Si  1 >= i  <= n  we  have to evaluate  i-1 options with constant cost each.
+The linear time of finding the best stack has no impact on the asymptotic runtime.

-Design consideration – At start I wanted  to follow the pattern of the Ski rental problem or  the change problem but  recursive pattern was not as simple.
+Design consideration – At start,I wanted  to follow the patterns of the Ski rental problem or the change problem but  recursive pattern was not as simple.
 The next step could not be constructed just by looking a single step back.
 Then I figured out  that if I  sort the blocks by their base area I could construct the solution for the next step by looking at ALL previous solutions.
 This has a runtime cost of  theta(n^2)  with  theta(n) storage cost  which I thought it good enough.

 I tested the program against simple test cases I could verify manually – for example 3